10 Comforting Bible Verses for the Death of a Loved One

 I light a white candle, and it casts long shadows on the wall.
-I think of past winters while the flame flickers, and I open my Bible in search of a few Bible verses for comfort in grief and stinging loss.
+As the flame flickers, I open my Bible in search of comforting Bible verses for the death of a loved one.
+Close friends recently lost a beloved relative, and the heavy cloud of loss has settled like a cloak over us all.

-How do you find comfort in grief when the heavy mantle of sadness refuses to lift and sadness is your constant companion?
+How do you find comfort in loss when sadness is your constant companion?

 1. Deuteronomy 31:8